-- an RRM trigger is a special ToO trigger that can only be activated up to 4 hours after an event. - RRM runs must be exclusively used for triggering the RRM system.
+- A RRM trigger is a special ToO trigger that can only be activated up to 4 hours after an event. - RRM runs must be exclusively used for triggering the RRM system.
 Therefore they must be specified as runs separate from hard or soft ToOs in the ESOFORM template.
-In particular, this means that: - observations to be executed in the same night of an event, but more than 4 hours after it, should be requested through a hard ToO trigger; - follow-up observations of a target observed using the RRM system must be requested through the activation of a hard or soft ToO trigger, or a non-ToO run, depending on the classification described above. - As with ToO programmes, proposers will need to indicate in the LATEX template the number of targets per run and the requested number of triggers per target.
+In particular, this means that: - observations to be executed in the same night of an event, but more than 4 hours after it, should be requested through a hard ToO trigger; - follow-up observations of a target observed using the RRM system must be requested through the activation of a hard or soft ToO trigger, or a Normal Programme, depending on the classification described above. - As with ToO programmes, proposers will need to indicate in the LATEX template the number of targets per run and the requested number of triggers per target.

 Upon receiving an encoded alert indicating the coordinates of the target and the associated Observation Block (OB) to be executed, any ongoing integration will automatically be terminated and the RRM OB will be executed, unless the procedure is aborted by the operator due to safety concerns.
-(Note that contrary to ToO triggers, the triggering of RRM observations does not involve $\mathbf{p2}$.)
 Depending on the instrument and the target position, the telescope/instrument will be at the location of the target within about 6 minutes following the arrival of the alert at Paranal.
 Depending on the target brightness and instrument mode target acquisition may take some more time.

-RRM observations in Period 103 are subject to the following restrictions:
+RRM observations in Period 102 are subject to the following restrictions:

 - The requested instrument must already be in operation.
 No change of instrument (and telescope focus) is accepted by the automatic RRM system. - RRM activations will be accepted during Service Mode and Visitor Mode runs.
-They have overriding priority over other observations, unless the latter are strictly time-critical. - In particular, an RRM activitation cannot interrupt an already on-going RRM observation.
+They have overriding priority over other observations, unless the latter are strictly time-critical.